tinymce/tinymce-docs/migration-from-4x.md

 ### Removed plugin settings

-The `height` or `width` settings have been removed for plugin dialogs.
+The `height` and `width` settings have been removed from plugin dialogs.
 The dialog component now uses CSS3 and a predefined `small`, `medium`, and `large` template to specify the dimensions.

-The following plugins from TinyMCE 4 do not require height or width options to be specified in TinyMCE 5:
+The following plugins from TinyMCE 4 do not require height or width options in TinyMCE 5:

 * [Code]({{site.baseurl}}/plugins/code/)
 * [Codesample]({{site.baseurl}}/plugins/codesample/)